hypo69/hypo/docs/consultant/gemini/ru/endpoints/header.md

 details = ''
 author = settings.get("author", '') if settings else ''
 copyright = settings.get("copyright", '') if settings else ''
-cofee = settings.get("cofee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"
+coffee_link = settings.get("coffee", "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69") if settings else "Treat the developer to a cup of coffee for boosting enthusiasm in development: https://boosty.to/hypo69"

 __project_name__ = project_name